-The tutorial comes with a pre-compiled fpg file, which is generated from the model you just went through.
-Copy this over to you SNAP fpg directory, then load it onto your SNAP.
-All communication and configuration will be done by the python control script called snap_tut_spec.py.
+The tutorial comes with a pre-compiled fpg file, which is generated from the model you just went through (snap_tut_spec.fpg) Load up your SNAP.
+You don't need to telnet in to the SNAP; all communication and configuration will be done by the python control script called snap_tut_spec.py.